apioo/fusio-docs/docs/backend/api/operation.md

 * __HTTP/HTTPS__
   Invokes an HTTP url and resolves the schema
 * __File__
-  Loads a file resolves the schema
+  Loads a file and resolves the schema
+* __Content-Type__
+  In case the response is not JSON you can select a content type

 ### Throws